-We’re talking about what is commonly referred to as UX or the user experience and it’s the secret other factor that could be helping (or hurting!) your sales.
-There are some unwritten rules to navigating an ecommerce website that no amount of marketing can get around.
-Complicated or unfamiliar design could very well be causing some potential customers to give up on you – worse, they might think the whole site is a scam.
+We’re talking about what is commonly referred to as UX or the user experience and it’s the other secret factor that could be helping (or hurting!) your sales.
+There are some unwritten rules to navigating an e-commerce website that no amount of marketing can get around.
+A complicated or unfamiliar design could very well be causing some potential customers to give up on you – worse, they might think the whole site is a scam.
 People trust their gut when it comes to a website.
 If something about a site looks unprofessional or suspicious, they don’t stick around to find out if their suspicions are valid or not.

 Call a spade a spade; Product names and sales gains

-Labelling your products can be a double-edged sword.
+Labelling products on your e-commerce website can be a double-edged sword.
 On the one hand, things need to be searchable.
 It doesn’t do you any good calling labelling something a warming neck snake when your customers are searching the word ‘scarf’.
 On the other hand, you also don’t want to end up with something with all the allure of a barcode.
 So how do you find the right balance?

 To start, call it what it is, but better.
 If you have a reasonable amount of marketing knowledge, you’ve probably heard of ‘features’ and ‘benefits’.
 A feature is something the product physically has as part of its makeup; a benefit is what that feature delivers to the customer.
 Like how having airconditioning in a car (feature) means you don’t have to drive around with the windows down in the scorching heat (benefit).
 In your product descriptions, you want to try to add in one word that either indicates a feature or a benefit, depending on which seems like the more google-able term for the product.